JRice15/relativism/README.md

 and synthesize music.

 ## Can I try it?
-Yes, download and run demo.py (if it doesn't work go back a few commits and try it)
+Yes, download the repo and run demo.py (if it doesn't work go back a few commits and try it)

 ## What can it do?
 With an easy command-line interface, you can: